tkalandyk/authentication-attack-analysis/Queries.md

 This document contains the complete set of KQL queries used during an incident response investigation into abnormal authentication activity on an internet-exposed Windows virtual machine (**js-mde-test**).

-Each query represents a deliberate investigative pivot following suspected brute-force authentication behavior and mirrors a real-world SOC / Incident Response workflow.
+Each query represents a deliberate investigative pivot following suspected brute-force authentication behavior.

 ---